Do you need a temporary door for your home?

 You can control how many vines you use and create a very dense private makeshift door or a spacious and sparse look that still provides privacy and separation.

-A quilt has a heavy, thick material that is perfect for insulating heat, and it can even block out a certain amount of sound.
+A quilt has a heavy, thick material that is perfect for insulating heat and can even block out a certain amount of sound.

-However, it may be too heavy to easily hang from the top of your door, so you may need to use a sturdy nail or hook.
+However, it may be too heavy to hang from the top of your door, so you may need a sturdy nail or hook.

 For renters looking for temporary doors that have low upkeep and are easy to remove without damaging your walls, quilts can be an excellent option.

-Take the time to hang them properly and accentuate the art or patterns on them with a paint color or wallpaper to match your temporary door.
+Take the time to hang them properly and accentuate the art or patterns with a paint color or wallpaper to match your temporary door.

 If you need to use something that’s just lying around the house as a temporary privacy door, you can always grab a sheet.